American Legal Materials

 Courts of Ultimate Review

 All states, by constitution or legislation, provide for one court of ultimate review.
 In most of the states the highest appellate court is called the Supreme Court, but it may also be called the Court of Appeals or Supreme Court of Appeals.
 The courts of last resort hear appeals from lower state trial courts or courts of intermediate appeal.
-They have ultimate jurisdiction over controversies involving the interpretation of the state constitution and state statutes.
+They have ultimate jurisdiction over controversies involving the interpretation of the state constitution and state law.

 Intermediate Appellate Courts